6 Unique Local Events in Bali Chances You’ve Never Heard Of Before

 When: Held every six months during Kuningan Day, Mekotek typically falls in June or July, depending on the Pawukon (Balinese) calendar

-In Mekotek, men clash with wooden poles in a ceremonial battle to ward off evil spirits and maintain balance in the village.
-The festival is unique to Munggu Village and is accompanied by traditional music and prayers, making it both a thrilling spectacle and a deeply spiritual event.
+In Mekotek, men fight with wooden poles in a ceremony to repel evil spirits and achieve harmony in the village.
+The event is exclusive to Munggu Village and is accompanied by traditional music and prayers, making the event both entertaining and spiritual.

 Highlights: Ritual stick fighting, community unity, traditional Balinese gamelan music